Betterteem Data Science

 We find this approach helpful to people leaders as it promotes greater disclosure of sensitive or stigmatizing information than non-anonymous methods.
 Our experience also confirms that employees who are concerned that their identity could potentially be linked to their answers are less likely to complete a survey designed to obtain feedback.

-T-Scores tell an organization how they perform compared to their competitors in the BPO sector.
+T-Scores tell an organization how they perform compared to their competitors in the same industry they operate.